-The Downtown BID was established by Council in 1988 pursuant to the California Parking and Business Improvement Area Law ("BID Law") to promote the economic revitalization and physical maintenance of the Downtown Business District.
+The Downtown BID was established by City Council in 1988 pursuant to the California Parking and Business Improvement Area law (BID Law) to promote the economic revitalization and physical maintenance of the Downtown Business District.
 The Downtown BID service area is shown in the attached Exhibit 1.
-In 1989, Council appointed the Downtown Association as the Advisory Board ("Advisory Board") for the BID, to advise Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.
+In 1989, City Council appointed the Downtown Association as the advisory board (Advisory Board) for the BID, to advise City Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.

-Pursuant to BID Law, the Advisory Board must come before Council on an annual basis to present a report.
-The report proposes a budget for the upcoming fiscal year for the BID to advise Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.
-Council must then: 1) review the report and preliminarily approve it as proposed or as changed by Council; 2) adopt a resolution of intention to levy the assessments for the upcoming fiscal year; and 3) set a date and time for the public hearing on the BID-related actions.
-Absent a majority protest at the public hearing, at the conclusion of the public hearing Council may adopt a resolution approving the budget for Fiscal Year 2021-2022 as filed or as modified by Council.
-The adoption of the resolution constitutes the levying of the BID assessments for the Fiscal Year 2021-2022.
+Pursuant to BID Law, the Advisory Board must come before City Council on an annual basis to present a report.
+The report proposes a budget for the upcoming fiscal year for the BID to advise City Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.
+City Council must then: 1) review the report and preliminarily approve it as proposed or as changed by City Council; 2) adopt a resolution of intention to levy the assessments for the upcoming fiscal year; and 3) set a date and time for the public hearing on the BID-related actions.
+Absent a majority protest at the public hearing, at the conclusion of the public hearing, City Council may adopt a resolution approving the budget for Fiscal Year 2022-2023 as filed or as modified by City Council.
+The adoption of the resolution constitutes the levying of the BID assessments for the Fiscal Year 2022-2023.

-As part of its annual budget report, the Advisory Board is recommending that the BID assessments be suspended for those businesses that qualify for a financial hardship exemption under the City's general business tax as set forth in Section 4.76.345 (Financial hardship exemption for low generating small businesses) and Section 4.76.345.5 (Financial hardship exemption for small business owners with limited household incomes) of the Municipal Code.
+As part of its annual budget report, the Advisory Board is recommending that the BID assessments be suspended for those businesses that qualify for a financial hardship exemption under the City's general business tax as set forth in Section 4.76.345 (Financial hardship exemption for low generating small businesses) and Section 4.76.345.5 (Financial hardship exemption for small business owners with limited household incomes) of the San José Municipal Code.

-In order to qualify, the business must be a sole proprietorship which means a business owned and operated by one person or owned and operated jointly by a husband and wife or domestic partners, without other principals or employees, where its gross receipts do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 2) for the calendar year in which the assessment is due, or a small business owner where the adjusted gross income of the small business owner and the small business owner's spouse or domestic partner, added together, do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 4).
+In order to qualify for an exemption, the business must be a sole proprietorship, which means a business owned and operated by one person or owned and operated jointly by a husband and wife or domestic partners without other principals or employees where its gross receipts do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 2) for the calendar year in which the assessment is due, or a small business owner where the adjusted gross income of the small business owner and the small business owner's spouse or domestic partner, added together, do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 4).